|Values are valid only on day of printing.|

 Complement levels can be detected by antigen assays that quantitate the amount of the protein.
 For most of the complement proteins a small number of cases have been described in which the protein is present but is non functional.
 These rare cases require a functional assay to detect the deficiency.

-Diagnosis of C1 deficiency
+Diagnosis of first component of complement (C1) deficiency

 Investigation of a patient with an absent total complement (CH50) level